seoguess/web-claw/README.md

 # web-claw
-claw something usefor imformation from web.
+Claw something usefor imformation from web.

+Like claw the content from Baidu Serp.